herobd/dessurt/README.md

       └── util.py - misc functions
   ```

-### Config file format
+## Config file format
 Config files are in `.json` format.
-Note that I force the naming convention to be "cf_NAME.json", where NAME is the name in the json.
+Note that in train.py I force the naming convention to be "cf_NAME.json", where NAME is the name in the json.
 This was to catch various naming errors I often made.

 Example:
   ```